Guan-JW/HOCO/README.md

    tar -xzvf input.tar.gz
    ```

    Unzip the compressed package `input.tar.gz`.
-Uncompressed text will be located under the `/input/Original_data` directory.
+The uncompressed dataset `COV19` will be located under the `/input/Original_data` directory.

 2. **Compress the data with three HC schemes.**